matteo-ruta/EDHGraph/README.md

 - `input.txt`: contains the updated version of the input for `request.py`, so basically which and how many decks were downloaded.
 Was populated by `dim_reduction.py`
 - `request.py`: script that downloads decks as specified in `input.txt`
 - `dim_reduction.py`: gathered the information stored in `top_commaders` directory and computes a PCA + clustering as specified above.
 It stores the output in `input.txt`
-- `dim_reduction_model.pkl`: scikit-learn model used for the Pca + clustering part in `dim_reduction.py` NOTE: in order to get the same result, you shall put this file in the same folder of `dim_reduction.py` before run it on local!
+- `dim_reduction_model.pkl`: scikit-learn model used for the PCA + clustering part in `dim_reduction.py` NOTE: in order to get the same result, you shall put this file in the same folder of `dim_reduction.py` before run it on local!
+## graph
+Contains the notebook 'Graph.ipynb', which contains the code for the graph creation, save and the computation of the embedding and the clustering we used for the analysis.